-No jewellery is permitted to be worn during PE lessons; both teaching staff and children are required to remove items such as earrings, wristbands and watches.
+No jewellery is permitted to be worn during PE lessons; children are required to remove items such as earrings, wristbands and watches.
+Long hair must be tied back.

 Children will be informed in advance of when they will have a PE lesson, therefore wherever possible, earrings are to be removed before school on these days, otherwise children will be advised to remove their own earrings prior to the PE lesson.